CUBRID/cubrid-manual/en/sql/dblink.rst

 **CGW_LINK_SERVER**

     **CGW_LINK_SERVER** should set the name of the heterogeneous database to be used by connecting to CAS_CGW.
-Currently, supported databases are Oracle and MySQL, MariaDB.
+Currently, supported databases are Oracle, MySQL and MariaDB.

 **CGW_LINK_SERVER_IP**